fabianfranklinhuffstead/distributedProjectNetwork/README.md

 <h3>Selection menu</h3>
 <p>Please note: You must select a network for initiation</p>
-<p>This is a basic selection menu for in game settings including selection of the maps and more.</p>
+<p>This is a basic selection menu for in game settings including selection of the maps and more.
+Please not that the <a href="https://github.com/fabianfranklinhuffstead/distributedProjectSingleClient">single client</a> has seperate keys where as the network version has single key usage</p>
 <img src="/src/mainImages/screenshots/selection-menu.png">

 <h3>Network menu</h3>